neoforge-dev/starter/memory-bank/progress.md

 ### Frontend
 1. **Testing**
-   - Fix the skipped tests by addressing their specific issues
+   - Migrate existing tests to use the improved testing approach
-   - Create a more robust testing approach for web components
+   - Create more examples of testing different component types
+   - Add support for testing component events and interactions
+   - Improve error reporting and debugging for component tests
-   - Implement a pre-test setup for component registration
+   - Add support for testing component accessibility
-   - Document the testing approach for future reference
    - Implement end-to-end tests

 2. **Performance Optimization**